Understanding Nursery Stock Sizes

-Growing trees in containers is very popular, but not all container sizes are equal.
+Container Grown Trees are very popular these days, but not all container sizes are equal.
 Containers are light-weight, easy to transport in bulk, and allows us to offer certain trees outside of standard harvest dates.
 A lower container number (i.e #5 Container) generally means a younger, lighter weight, and lower price plant.
 And vice versa, a larger container number (i.e #25 Container) generally means the plant is more mature, heavier weight, and higher price.

 A quick note about containers.
 The term “gallon” is a moniker carried over from the past when growers used to grow plants in milk jugs.
 Although still commonly used to describe the size – it’s not technically accurate.
 Nursery containers are not volumetrically accurate to milk gallons.
-Nor do all container manufacturers have a universal size requirement for the same size container, meaning the size of an empty #10 container may vary among manufacturers.
+In addition, container manufacturers often have different sizes for the same container, meaning the size of an empty #10 container may vary slightly among manufacturers.

-You will find perennials in sizes as small as Quart and as large as #5 containers. #1 containers is the most commonly size for perennials.
-You will find shrubs in sizes as small as #2 containers and as large as #15 containers.
-Perennials are not available in sizes other than containers.
+You will find perennials in sizes as small as Pint and as large as #5 containers.
+A #1 container is the most common size for perennials.
+Perennials are only available in container sizes.

 You will find trees, shrubs, and evergreens in sizes as small as #5 containers and as large as #25.
 Once you surpass a #25 Container size, shrubs and evergreens measure by height (in inches or feet), and trees measure in caliper.

-There are larger caliper trees in our inventory, such as 6.5” Caliper and even 8” Caliper (and beyond), but they come with a price.
+There are even larger caliper trees in our inventory, such as 6.5” Caliper and even 8” Caliper (and beyond); however, they come with a price.
 For years, these larger trees occupy valuable space and resources and receive professional care.
 Larger trees have much larger root masses and are significantly heavier.
 They require larger machinery and more labor to harvest and transplant.
 To put this into perspective, the weight of a 1.5” caliper tree can be 250lbs; the weight of a 6.5” caliper tree can be between 2500-4500lbs – depending on the type of tree.
-Johnson’s Nursery has been involved in projects where 1 tree occupies an entire semi.
+Johnson’s Nursery often manages specimen tree and evergreen projects where a single tree occupies an entire semi.

 Shrubs and evergreens that are larger than a #25 container measure by height – inches or feet.
 These plants are field-grown, balled & burlapped stock.
 The concept is the same as our discussion about trees and caliper size above.
 Since they’re not the same form as typical trees (a trunk and canopy up top), field-grown evergreens and shrubs are measured by their height.